SCHEDULE AND HOURS OF OPERATION

 7. Only approved targets may be shot on Frontier Justice property.

-8. No one under 18 years of age may shoot in the range unless accompanied by a parent or other adult.
-Minor children
+8. No one under 18 years of age may shoot in the range unless accompanied by a parent or legal guardian.

-of alcohol or drugs, legal or otherwise.
-No intoxicating substances are allowed anywhere on the premises, including
+any type of alcohol or drugs, legal or otherwise.
+No intoxicating substances are allowed anywhere on the premises,

 The following rules are specific to the range and are in addition to other Frontier Justice policies and basic safety rules.